tldr-group/Microgpt/README.md

 "Please write and execute a script to unzip the file ’./microlibDataset.zip"

 ### Data Filter
-"In the ’microlibDataset.zip’ file, can you find all the 3D images related to cast iron?"
+"In the ’microlibDataset.zip’ file, can you filter the 3D images related to cast iron?"

 ### Data Simulation
 "Could you analyze the 3D images in the ’./data’ folder to determine their tortuosity, diffusion